 Lycra

-Lycra is only used for lightweight wetsuits for warm water diving environments.
-Being extremely lightweight this type of wetsuit isn’t designed to insulate your body but rather to protect you from the sun and any underwater corals and rocks.
+Lycra is used for rash guards.
+A rash guard is similar to lightweight wetsuits for warm water diving environments.
+Being extremely lightweight a rash guard isn’t designed to insulate your body but rather to protect you from the sun and any underwater corals and rocks.
 It is a material that is used in shorty suits used for the thinner arm and leg material.
+Lycra is sometimes used around the wrist and ankles on a wetsuit to help keep a tight seal.

 Seam Construction

-There are four different constructions that are used by manufacturers to secure the seams.
+Four different constructions are used by manufacturers to secure the seams.
 This is an aspect that can also affect the comfort of your suit.
-Thick seams can add pressure and discomfort to your dive – something you want to avoid at all cost.
+Thick seams can add pressure and discomfort to your dive – something you want to avoid at all costs.

 Overlock Stitch